rnk/llvm/docs/LangRef.rst

 The '``llvm.frameallocate``' intrinsic allocates stack memory at some fixed offset from the frame pointer, and the '``llvm.recoverframeallocation``' intrinsic applies that offset to a live frame pointer to recover the address of the allocation.
+The offset is computed during frame layout of the caller of ``llvm.frameallocate``.

 Arguments:
 """"""""""

 The ``size`` argument to '``llvm.frameallocate``' must be a constant integer indicating the amount of stack memory to allocate.
+As with allocas, allocating zero bytes is legal, but the result is undefined.

 The ``func`` argument to '``llvm.recoverframeallocation``' must be a constant bitcasted pointer to a function defined in the current module.
 The code